G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 att_data_used.txt
 att_due_date.txt

 These import files can be used to deposit metrics into InfluxDB via command line.

+## Logging

+Current log output to scraper.log is at level "INFO".
+To change this setting, go into the script and on lines 18 and 19 adjust the following (Depending on what logging level you need):

+Line 18: `level=logging.INFO`
+To:
+Line 18: `level=logging.DEBUG`, or `level=logging.WARNING`, or `level=logging.ERROR`, or `level=logging.FATAL`

+And change:

+Line 19: `LOGGER.setLevel(logging.WARNING)`
+To:
+`LOGGER.setLevel(logging.DEBUG)` or, `LOGGER.setLevel(logging.INFO)` or, `LOGGER.setLevel(logging.ERROR)`, or `LOGGER.setLevel(logging.FATAL)`

 ## Planned features

-- Add logging option for isolation, diagnostics and metrics history
+- Add option in Config.ini to change debug logging level to Debug, Info, Warn or Error
 - Add option to turn on/off e-mail metrics to e-mail address
 - Add option to turn on/off send metrics to InfluxDB API
 - Add option to turn on/off output metrics to InfluxDB text import files